Strengthened account security through a seamless multi-factor authentication workflow

 Ideation & exploration

-Methods: Comparative analysis with other TELUS Health applications, along with a review of the newest design pattern we were tasked to follow.
+Methods: Comparative analysis with other applications, along with a review of the newest design pattern we were tasked to follow.

-Although an internal MFA pattern already existed, it was TELUS Health branded.
+Although an internal multi-factor authentication pattern already existed, it was company branded.
 For this project, I explored ways to:

 Keep the structural logic and accessibility standards